InternetOfUs/interaction-protocol-engine/Norms.md

 ### Received event

-An event is a message that a norm engine that is sent to itself after a delay in seconds.
+An event is a message that a norm engine is sent to itself after a delay in seconds.
 It is used to activate the norm engine and evaluate again the norms.
 For example: imagine a task that you want to close after a day, then you may define a norm that when the task is created send an event to be delivered after a day, and another norm to close the task when this event is received.